 The silver lining?
 We are making history.
-We can continue to push back and make way for our own success, our own way.
+We can continue to stick together, bring each other up, and make way for our own success, our own way.
 When we own our experience and come together to recognize that we have worked within a structure that hasn’t quite fit us, we can create our own new mold.
-Let us dismiss the misconception that we are to blame for impostor syndrome, and implement new vernacular that celebrates our unique ways.
+Let us dismiss the misconception that we are to blame for impostor syndrome, and implement new vernacular and structure that celebrates and adopts our ways.

 Second: Could impostor syndrome be amplified by a lack of strong mentorship, guidance, and support?
 Could it be resolved by asking for these from women and men alike?

-Clubs like The Cove and #LatinaGeeks are vital in helping women grow in whatever way they choose and in help shape the narrative about what success looks like.
+Clubs like The Cove, The Wing, and #LatinaGeeks are vital in helping women grow in whatever way they choose and in help shape the narrative about what success looks like.
 They are important and can’t exist in a vacuum.
 We need the support of male friends, partners, colleagues, and allies, too!

 We will need to create inclusive environments where we allow everyone to grow, ensuring women have a fair and equitable chance to succeed — taking the path that works for us.